Skip to main content

 Training Future Journalists

-We focus on just journalism – providing students the chance to learn in small classes where they get to know their professors and are instilled in the values of a profession that provides citizens the information they need to self-govern.
+As an accredited school, we provide students the chance to learn in small classes where they get to know their professors and are instilled in the values of a profession that provides citizens the information they need to self-govern.

 Alumni Success